Heller and D’Onofrio on the eclectic Modernists who defined an era

 Τyperoom: Is Modernism in graphic design really over or long forgotten?

-Steve: Not at all.
+Heller: Not at all.
 It exists in every aspect of design, only its mixed with a healthy dose of eclecticism.
 Modern as a tool is anything that is ordered and refined.
 Modern as a style is contemporary and lively.

 Typeroom: You are both aficionados of graphic design in America.
 Do you consider typography has the power to reshape our world in a more humane way?